TheLostLambda/bionics-bootcamp/content/posts/modern-python-scripts.md

 # Getting Funky with Functions

-Seeing as the point of writing computer programs was to automate repetitive tasks, writing repetitive code feels a bit like trading one problem for another; luckily, we can to better.
+Seeing as the point of writing computer programs was to automate repetitive tasks, writing repetitive code feels a bit like trading one problem for another; luckily, we can do better.
 Instead of leveraging copy-paste, we can bundle up reusable chunks of code into _functions_ – this allows us to reuse code without duplicating it.
 That sounds great in theory, but what actually is a function?

 Conceptually, you can think of functions as a mini-programs that take their own set of inputs and perform some calculation before returning control to the parent program.
 That's enough word-soup though, let's take a look at a (very simple) real world example.